 Your pub has no online presence at the outset.
-Maintaining a website and social media profile will help to attract tourists, diners and overnight guests, as well as the younger market groups.
+Creating and maintaining a website and social media profile will help to attract tourists, diners and overnight guests, as well as the younger market groups.
 Outsourcing this task will cost £300, £600 or £900 per quarter.